openshift/pipelines-tutorial/README.md

 In short, in order to create a pipeline, one does the following:
 * Create custom or install [existing](https://github.com/tektoncd/catalog) reusable `Tasks`
 * Create a `Pipeline` and `PipelineResources` to define your application's delivery pipeline
-* Create a `PersistentVolumeClaim` to provide the volume/filesystem for pipeline execution
+* Create a `PersistentVolumeClaim` to provide the volume/filesystem for pipeline execution or provide a `VolumeClaimTemplate` which creates a `PersistentVolumeClaim`
 * Create a `PipelineRun` to instantiate and invoke the pipeline

 For further details on pipeline concepts, refer to the [Tekton documentation](https://github.com/tektoncd/pipeline/tree/master/docs#learn-more) that provides an excellent guide for understanding various parameters and attributes available for defining pipelines.